We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 Communication Studies: Communication Studies is an elective course for 7th and 8th graders who have an interest in interpersonal and intercultural communication, public speaking, and argumentation.
 In this course, students will improve their listening, critical thinking and communication skills.
 Students will learn about the power of verbal and nonverbal communication.
 This class will also provide students with skills in teamwork, problem solving, leadership, and conflict management.
 This is a semester course.

 Computer Coding: Middle School Computer Coding is a course that introduces early secondary students to computer basics, programming, and web design.
 The course is designed to be attractive to a diverse range of students, from those with a coding/computer background to those who have never considered programming.
 Students will have the opportunity to program using Block Code with Spheros.
 Students will also create web pages and learn about computer basics.
-This is a single-semester course.
+This is a semester course.

 Consumer Studies: This elective provides students with the knowledge and skills to prepare students for everyday life as an adult.
 The course topics are: basic sewing, finances/budget, nutrition, and cooking.
 The course has numerous lab activities that teach these practical skills in fun and creative ways.
 There is a $15 materials fee for this semester course.